izak/izak.github.io/_posts/2015-08-27-repairing-the-mppt-2.md

 ## Next steps

 The last of my ordered parts arrived yesterday, specifically, a package with one small component: A Murata CMR0515S3C.
-This is a little DC-DC inverter in a single package.
+This is a little DC-DC converter in a single package.
 It's overkill for what I need: It has both a positive and negative 15V supply.
 The load regulation and ripple looks good enough that it can simply replace the entire chain of components including the 78L15.